I am answering the burning question, does organic hair dye exist?

 So, is organic hair dye any better than conventional hair dye?

 I do think it’s better.
-But, have you looked on the back of your “organic” hair color at the ingredients?
-Because there’s definitely some serious artificial ingredients going on, meaning it’s anything but organic.
+But, have you looked on the back of your “organic” hair color at the ingredient lists?
+Because there’s definitely some serious synthetic ingredients going on, meaning it’s anything but organic.

 Below is a list of ingredients found in “natural” boxed hair dye.
 They aren’t pretty.
 It would be different using it if it only had a couple toxic ingredients but when the list is this long, it makes you think twice before using it.
 They may remove some of the heavy offenders when it comes to conventional dye but they are far from safe.
-If there is a score next to the ingredient list it’s the score from EWG’s Skin Deep DataBase.
+If there is a score next to the ingredient list it’s the score from the Environmental Working Group (EWG) Skin Deep DataBase.

 - PEG’s(polyethylene glycols)- Petroleum based enhancers.
 Usually contaminated with heavy metals, Ethylene oxide (used in World War 1 nerve gas) and 1,4 dioxane-(a carcinogen) and makes it easier for ingredients to absorb into your skin/scalp.
 Not something you want in your products if there are a list of other toxic ingredients.
 The EWG Skin Deep DataBase rates this as a 1 but that’s not accurate.
 They aren’t looking at the whole makeup of the ingredient.
 Some brands can try and remove these impurities but it would be hard to find that out.